 Just as it is your responsibility to treat patients and colleagues with dignity and respect, it is also your right to be treated as such.
-If you ever feel that this is not the case, please contact your Practice Educator or one of the student support services outlined in Table 3 (page 16) in this document.
+If you ever feel that this is not the case, please contact your Practice Educator or one of the student support services outlined in Table 3 in this handbook.